stevengharris/NodeSwiftLogging/README.md

 node index.js
 ```

-This will produce:
+This will produce (with a specific timestamp):

 ```
 $ node index.js
-Registered the NodeConsole.logCallback
-Swift> info: Invoked NodeConsole.logger.info from Swift!
+Invoked NodeConsole.log from Swift!
-Swift> Invoked NodeConsole.log from Swift!
+2025-04-14 14:55:11 [INFO] Invoked logger.info from Swift!
 $
 ```